Jaymon/endpoints/README.md

     GET /foo/bar/che -> prefix.foo.Bar.GET(che)
     POST /foo/bar/che?baz=foo -> prefix.foo.Bar.POST(che, baz=foo)

-Endpoints works from left bit to right bit of the path (so /foo/bar/che/baz, Endpoints would check for `foo` module, then `foo.bar` module, then `foo.bar.che` module, etc. until it fails to find a valid module).
+Requests are translated from left bit to right bit of the path (so for path `/foo/bar/che/baz`, Endpoints would check for the `foo` module, then the `foo.bar` module, then the `foo.bar.che` module, etc. until it fails to find a valid module).
 Once the module is found, endpoints will then attempt to find the class with the remaining path bits, if no class is found, `Default` will be used.

 **todo, add better examples and examples of glue code to use endpoints in your project**